syncthing/docs/specs/bep-v1.rst

 For example, favour a smaller Index message followed by one or more Index Update messages rather than sending a very large Index message.

+The Syncthing implementation imposes a hard limit of 512 * 2^20 bytes on all messages.
+Attempting to send or receive a larger message will result in a connection close.
+This size was chosen to accomodate Index messages containing a large block list.
+It's intended that the limit may be further reduced in a future protocol update supporting variable block sizes (and thus shorter block lists for large files).

 Example Exchange
 ----------------